danielharrell/open-eyes-lect-2017-18/Open.md

 isn't really possible, on a certain philosophical explanation--> Once we learn how, we can give what we encounter a name, like "marionette", or "solstice", or "incommensurable."
-But names like this can be words we inherit rather than originate.
+But such names can become words that we inherit rather than originate.
 And then they can discourage understanding just as much as display it, as we use the name for what we don't yet know as if we do. <!--Later return to